BernardBorio/txt_to_moodle/README.md

 ___

 ## Feedback
-To add custom feedback for a question, place it like a normal answer, but put "#" instad of "*" or "-" before it.
+To add general feedback for a question, place it like a normal answer, but put "#" instad of "*" or "-" before it.

+If you want to add a feedback for a specific answer, use "@" instead of "#" and place it right after the selected answer.
 ___

 Look at the "input.txt" file to have an example.